Myhael76/wm-on-aws-ecs-01/README.md

     - What is the equivalent of a Resource Group in AWS?
     - Research on AWS capabilities is somehow vast, maybe we can skip it?

+## Log

+### Creating devcontainer configuration for Terraform for AWS

+#### 2023-12-27

+- **13:22** - managed to spin up the first devcontainer.
+The trial from [tecracer proposal](https://www.tecracer.com/blog/2021/10/testing-terraform-with-inspec-part-2.html) did not work as expected.
+Fell back on a manual change of the original proposal.